 Molly Burke / Byproduct Studios

-Molly and Nathan are an artist and designer couple and parents of young children, their collaborative practice utilizes excess material from their respective processes and home life to create new artworks.
+In 2016, Molly began collaborating with her husband and fellow artist Nathan Gorgen.
+Their practice utilizes excess material from their respective processes and home life to create new artworks.
 A variety of coatings, such as plaster, wax, epoxy, and faux painting, also left over from other projects, are then applied to the artworks to either heighten or obscure their innate qualities.
 This allows the artists to play with perceptions of a material’s purpose, quality and value, as waste remnants and the byproducts of their life are transformed through the process.
 Incorporating reflections on their lives lived together, themes of landscape, play, and architecture flow through the art works.

 https://mollyjburke.com/byproduct-studios